backdrop-contrib/customerror/README.txt

 * I want to customize the custom error template output.

-  - In your sites theme, duplicate your page.tpl.php to be page--customerror.tpl.php and then make your modifications there.
+  - In your site's theme, duplicate your page.tpl.php to be page--customerror.tpl.php and then make your modifications there.

 * I want to have a different template for my 404 and 403 pages.